OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 But more and more agile teams span multiple repositories or even multiple organizations.
 In our case, our scrum teams are frequently using two organizations, one for [Overture.bio](https://github.com/overture-stack/) containing our reusable components used across multiple projects and one for each of our projects such as [ICGC-DCC](https://github.com/icgc-dcc/), [Kids-First](https://github.com/kids-first), [HCMI](https://github.com/nci-hcmi-catalog/)...

 As soon as you begin operating on more than one repository, there is a lack of tools to facilitate management at an organization level or even across organizations.
-GitHub Projects at an organization level are limited to 5 repositories per project, labels and milestones are unique per repositories...
+GitHub Projects at an organization level are limited to 5 repositories per project, labels and milestones are unique per repository...

 ZenCrepes was created to address this limitation, by providing the missing cross-org & cross-repos view.